duckietown/sim-duckiebot-lanefollowing-demo/README.md

 Which will give you a bash shell inside of a Duckietown-compatible Docker container (we can't use a normal ROS Kinetic container due to the fact that we need the Duckietown-specific messages to be built).

 Inside of the shell, you will need to `export ROS_MASTER_URI=http://lanefollow:11311`, which will point to the ROS Master currently running in the `lanefollow` container.

+### Troubleshooting

+To check the available networks, run `docker network ls`.
+Occasionally Docker will create a second network, `sim-duckiebot-lanefollowing-demo_gym-duckietown-net` if the default one has already been created.
+If you want to override this behavior run `docker-compose up --force-recreate` to start everything from scratch.